Ted Bundy: Florida murders and rearrest

-Florida trials, marriage
+Subsequent trials, marriage

-Following a change of venue to Miami, Bundy stood trial for the Chi Omega homicides and assaults in June 1979.
+In May 1978, a Florida grand jury indicted Bundy on charges of first-degree murder, attempted first-degree murder and burglary for the Chi Omega killings and assaults.
+He stood trial in June 1979 in the Florida Circuit Court for Dade County, with judge Edward Cowart presiding.
 The trial was covered by 250 reporters from five continents and was the first to be televised nationally in the United States.
 Despite the presence of five court-appointed attorneys, Bundy again handled much of his own defense.
 From the beginning, he "sabotaged the entire defense effort out of spite, distrust, and grandiose delusion", Nelson later wrote.
 "Ted [was] facing murder charges, with a possible death sentence, and all that mattered to him apparently was that he be in charge."

-According to Mike Minerva, a Tallahassee public defender and member of the defense team, a pre-trial plea bargain was negotiated in which Bundy would plead guilty to killing Levy, Bowman, and Leach in exchange for a firm 75-year prison sentence.
-Prosecutors were amenable to a deal, by one account, because "prospects of losing at trial were very good."
-Bundy, on the other hand, saw the plea deal not only as a means of avoiding the death penalty, but also as a "tactical move": he could enter his plea, then wait a few years for evidence to disintegrate or become lost and for witnesses to die, move on, or retract their testimony.
+According to Mike Minerva, a Tallahassee public defender and member of the defense team, a pre-trial plea bargain was negotiated in which Bundy would plead guilty to killing Levy, Bowman and Leach in exchange for a firm 75-year prison sentence.
+Prosecutors were amenable to a deal, by one account, because "prospects of losing at trial were very good".
+Bundy, on the other hand, saw the plea bargain not only as a means of avoiding the death penalty, but also as a "tactical move": he could enter his plea, then wait a few years for evidence to disintegrate or become lost and for witnesses to die, move on or retract their testimony.
 Once the case against him had deteriorated beyond repair, he could file a post-conviction motion to set aside the plea and secure an acquittal.
 At the last minute, however, Bundy refused the deal.
 "It made him realize he was going to have to stand up in front of the whole world and say he was guilty", Minerva said.
 "He just couldn't do it."